MarramSultan/LinuxServer/README.md

 ## Description
-You will take a baseline installation of a Linux server and prepare it to host your web applications.
-You will secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.
+This project require an installation of a Linux server and prepare it to host a web applications.
+We will secure the server from a number of attack vectors, install and configure a database server, and deploy web applications onto it.

 ## IP address and Hostname
 **IP address**: 3.8.2.228